dalbay/Angular-and-NET_Core-Sample-App/README.md

 ### 1. .NET Core Templates

-- Type in the terminal `$ dotnet new angular` to build a new angular project.
+- Type in the terminal `$ dotnet new angular` to create a new angular project and the web API.
 To do so, use the .NET Core CLI, or the command line interface.
 The .NET Core CLI is a new cross platform tool chain for developing .NET Core apps.
 You can also add or modify config files, like gitignore, globaljson, webconfig,nugetconfig,..
 In this case we will use templates that we can use to build applications.
    ![NET CLI templates](images/clitemplates.png)
 - Open VSCode; File -> Open Folder -> right click create a new folder.
 Back in VSCode, inside this folder right click and Open in Terminal.
 - to check if you have the latest version of .NET `dotnet -v`.